jarviscanada/jarvis_data_eng_KarenLauzon/README.md

 ## Miscellaneous
-- I enjoy reading fantasy novels
+- I enjoy reading fantasy novels.
-- I like spending my free time gaming with friends around the world
+- I like spending my free time playing co-op games with friends around the world.
-- I like learning new things
+- I like learning new things.